• Skip to primary navigation

 • Broth - Vegetable broth is recommended if you'd like to keep your soup vegan.
 Use chicken broth if desired for a non-vegan soup.

-• Spices - Ginger, cumin, turmeric, red pepper flakes, and salt add flavor and a little heat to your soup.
-I do not recommend omitting the spices.
+• Flavor - Onion, garlic, ginger, cumin, turmeric, red pepper flakes, and salt add flavor and a hint of heat to your soup.
 For a milder soup, replace the red pepper flakes with black pepper.

 Making pumpkin carrot soup in a stock pot.